 Transceivers, of course, are vital for successfully connecting an optical interface inside the device package.
-We're a long-time developer of best-in-class transceiver technology, so you can be assured that you'll have a robust optical solution backed by our extensive engineering expertise.
+We're a long-time developer of transceiver technology, so you can be assured that you'll have a robust optical solution backed by our extensive engineering expertise.

 Transceiver signal speed and quality at the on-chip electrical-optical interface directly impact the ability to drive a high-quality optical signal.
 Our transceivers have a long history of delivering the industry's highest data rates to support the widest range of protocols—all while providing superior signal integrity.